 Excessive vomiting: Prolonged/chronic vomiting can lead to acid damage of the esophagus.

 Thermal injury: Such as eating food, especially microwaved food, which is too hot and burns the esophagus.

 Hiatal hernia: A hole in the diaphragm which allows the stomach to protrude through the esophageal hiatal, which allows the reflux of stomach acid into the esophagus.

-Foreign bodies: Bones, string, toys, clothing and other non-food items can injure the lining as they pass through the esophagus or if they become stuck and erode the mucus lining.
+Foreign bodies: Bones, string, toys, clothing and other non-food items can injure the lining as they pass through the esophagus or if they become stuck and erode the mucous lining.